szabolcsgarda/notification-service/README.md

 That's when the database comes into play.
 When a client connects to an instance of the notification-service, the service assigns its unique ID to the client and stores it in the database.
 When a message generator service wants to send a message to client 'A', it needs to retrieve the corresponding notification-service ID from the database and send the message to the corresponding SQS queue.

-## Use cases
-Has been designed for a mobile application, to avoid extensive usage of push notifications or websocket connections.
-The service can be deployed beside any other API service, preferably behind a load balancer.
-It can be handy for any mobile application where real-time notifications must be delivered while the application is in active state, for long-running IoT software or for browser applications.

 ## Features
 <b>JWT Authentication:</b> User authentication is based on JWT tokens.